energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 # Lighting glossary

-* Lamp = the light source, often called a bulb
+* Lamp = the light source, often called a bulb or tube
-* Luminaire = the light fitting/fixture
+* Luminaire = the light fitting or fixture
 * Ballast = often called the choke = part of a fuorescent light, causing the
 * Lighting intensity (lux levels) = lighting level on a surface
 *   `Lux=lm/m2`